dreamking60/d3-start-to-finish-leanpub/manuscript/02 Energy Explorer.md

 A mouse over event handler is added to each country.
 This triggers a popup containing additional information.

-At the top of the visualization is a menu which allows the user to choose how the countries are sorted.
+At the top of the visualisation is a menu which allows the user to choose how the countries are sorted.

 ![](https://learn.createwithdata.com/wp-content/uploads/2020/08/image-32.png)